SinomeM/IBPcnv/README.md

 # README

-Collection of helper scripts to be used in the published CNV calling protocol **[insert link]**.
+Collection of scripts to be used in the published CNV calling protocol **[insert link]**.

 The entire protocol is summarised in the following schematic.